FuelLabs/fuels-ts/packages/versions/README.md

 $ npx fuels-versions
 You have all the right versions! ⚡ ┌───────────┬───────────┬─────────────────┐
-│           │ Supported │ Yours / Symstem │
+│           │ Supported │ Yours / System │
 ├───────────┼───────────┼─────────────────┤
 │ Forc      │ 0.30.0    │ 0.30.0          │
 ├───────────┼───────────┼─────────────────┤